 When Prof. Crowcroft removed the 7% late penalty applied to (the Student's) Assignment, her mark on the Assignment returned to the 70% she earned on the assignment.
 As a result, (the Student's) final grade increased from 73% to 76%.
-This means (the Student's) final grade in the Course remained a $B.^{52}$ consideration with the result that it received a higher mark than it had originally, any subsequent recalculation of the Student's final mark would have to start from a base mark of 76/100.
+This means (the Student's) final grade in the Course remained a B.

-Therefore, if there were any inclination on the part of your Committee to "return" ten (10) points to the Student's Assignment #4 that she asserts were taken off unfairly for lateness, or if there were any inclination to submit the Policy Options section of that same assignment to another marker for
+Therefore, if there were any inclination on the part of your Committee to "return" ten (10) points to the Student's Assignment #4 that she asserts were taken off unfairly for lateness, or if there were any inclination to submit the Policy Options section of that same assignment to another marker for consideration with the result that it received a higher mark than it had originally, any subsequent recalculation of the Student's final mark would have to start from a base mark of 76/100.

-52 Respondent's submissions, at par.
+&lt;sup>52 Respondent's submissions, at par.
 37.